AlecBlance/yt-audio-extractor/README.md

 # AudioTube

-A node package for getting audio stream from youtube.
+A simple node package for extracting audio from youtube

 ```javascript
 import audiotube from "audiotube";